A popular Slimming World organiser died after collapsing at a restaurant table while eating out with a friend.

-But the loving mum and grandmother , 70, whose funeral was held yesterday, had suffered a bleed on the brain, and medics could not save her.
+But the loving mum and nana, 70, whose funeral was held yesterday, had suffered a bleed on the brain, and medics could not save her.

 Her daughter Nicole said: “She is going to leave a hole in our lives.
 I don’t think it’s hit us yet because we have had so much support and messages from people.
 We are never going to have her coming through the door again, with her sense of humour.”

-Mrs Coia’s colleague Angy Smith said the Liverpudlian, who organised a slimming group in Preston, was a ‘real character’ with a ‘sharp, Scouse wit’.
+Mrs Coia’s colleague Angy Smith said the Liverpudlian, who had lived on the Fylde coast for 40 years, was a ‘real character’ with a ‘sharp, Scouse wit’.

 She said: “We will never replace her.
 She has helped thousands of people.
 They were going to hold the service at the crematorium but they knew there would not be enough room.”

-Mrs Coia, of St Annes, had three Slimming World groups after launching Blackpool’s first in the 1990s, at the Holy Cross Parish Church in Central Drive, Blackpool, St John Vianney’s in Glastonbury Avenue, Blackpool, and in Fulwood, Preston.
+Mrs Coia, of Bartle Road, St Annes, had three Slimming World groups after launching Blackpool’s first in the 1990s: at the Holy Cross Parish Church in Central Drive, Blackpool, at St John Vianney’s in Glastonbury Avenue, Blackpool, and in Fulwood, Preston.

-After preparing for her Saturday morning class, she was picked up by a friend on the evening of Friday, June 22, and driven to Rigby’s Farmhouse Restaurant in Warton.
+After preparing for her Saturday morning class at Holy Cross, she was picked up by a friend on the evening of Friday, June 22, and driven to Rigby’s Farmhouse Restaurant in Warton.

 Angy said: “Unfortunately, before they even had a chance to order – she just picked the menu up – she collapsed.”

 Nicole added: “They ordered drinks and she did not even manage to get that.
 At least she was having a laugh and a giggle with her friend.”